PhoenixWhitefire/PhoenixEngine/gh-assets/wiki/components.md

 * `Brightness: number`: How bright the Light is
 * `LightColor: Color`: The color of the Light
 * `Range: number`: How far light is emitted.
 If `>= 0`, the Range is used and attenuation is linear, otherwise it uses the formula `F = 1/D^2 * B` to mirror real-world attenuation, where `F` is the final brightness, `D` is the distance of a point from the Light, and `B` is the `Brightness` property's value
-* `Shadows: boolean`: Whether the Light can render shadows

 ## `Script`